SetProtocol/STIPS/STIPS/STIP-006.md

 The current TradeModule and GeneralIndexModule do not support volume based fees or rebates for the manager.
 This is in contrast to the issuance module.
 There is demand for additional fee types that managers can charge, specifically to be on par with exchanges where there are rebate / volume fee discounts.

 ## Motivation
-This feature is a new version of a TradeModule (and GeneralIndexModule) that allows the manager to charge a volume fee from their followers.
+This feature is a new version of a TradeModule (and GeneralIndexModule) that allows governance to specify a protocol fee and rebate split percentage which is sent to the manager's address.
 This will be denominated in the output token similar to the protocol fee assessed.
-In contrast to centralized exchanges, the fee rebates will be automatic per trade.
+The fee rebates will be automatic per trade.

 TradeModuleV2 will be used in upcoming TokenSets deployments on other chains, and can replace the existing on Polygon and Mainnet.
 GeneralIndexModuleV2 can be used by index coop products to generate additional revenue